PPPI/pppi.github.io/photos.md

 layout: post
 permalink: /photos.html
 post-logo: /resources/404_milkyway.png
 post-desc: While not as active anymore, I used to take landscape photographs.
 Some of these can be seen on this page.
-Alternatively, my, now inactive, flickr page is <a href="https://flickr.com/photos/ppp_photography/">here</a>.
+Alternatively, my, now inactive, Flickr page is <a href="https://flickr.com/photos/ppp_photography/">here</a>.
 ---

 # Photography